 - Resource Guides

 - BIGFOOT/littlefoot Game

 Keep urban wildlife wild and alive

-Feeding wild animals might seem like an act of kindness, but it is not.
+Feeding wild animals might seem like an act of kindness, but it's not.

 Feeding wildlife is illegal and usually ends in a death sentence for the animal.